ZhijingEu/Cohort_Retention_Analysis/README.md

 The code is implemented with two datasets:
 1) The Sprocket Central Dataset is one year's worth of customer transaction records for a fictional company that makes bicycles and other associated products https://www.kaggle.com/datasets/archit9406/customer-transaction-dataset
 2) The Online Retail II Dataset which is online retail transaction data set of two years from the year 2009-2010 and 2010-2011 for a UK based e-commerce company https://archive.ics.uci.edu/dataset/502/online+retail+ii
+3) Transaction Data which is another item purchased transactions dataset with a year's worth of data https://www.kaggle.com/datasets/vipin20/transaction-data

 # Related Repositories
 Consider checking out my other repositories too ! :